slegras/EBAI2017/hands-on/hands-on.md

 cd 01-QualityControl
 ```
 3. Check the help page of the program to see its usage and parameters.
-WARNING : remember, we don't use qlogin on the Strasbourg server, but ` srun ` in front of each command, so that it  runs  on a computing node.

 ```bash
 srun fastqc --help